 The areola can be reduced in size or enlarged.
 This may be done as a standalone type of procedure under local anesthesia.
-Or, it may be done in conjunction with an augmentation, reduction or lift.
+Or, it may be done in conjunction with an augmentation, breast reduction or breast lift.

 I have heard about breast augmentation through the belly button.
 Can you tell me more about this?

 This type of procedure is called a ‘trans-umbilical approach’.
-I have trained in this procedure.
-I learned it from the surgeon who invented it.
+I have trained in this procedure and learned it from the surgeon who invented it.
 My malpractice carrier, the one with the most plastic surgeons, refuses to cover this procedure.
 They claim that the procedure is associated with much litigation.
 In addition, the implant manufacturers frown on this technique.
 I value the opinion of the largest plastic surgery malpractice company and implant manufacturer.
 It is probably not a good idea to have an augmentation with this technique.